shadowmoose/RedditDownloader/docs/Advanced_Usage/Settings.md

 *There are a few settings that many people will specifically want to change, so they are documented here.*

 ### Auth
-This is automatically set in the WebUI, by requesting authorization from Reddit.
+This is set using the WebUI, by requesting authorization from Reddit.

 ### Interface
 The settings in this group all control how RMD handles displaying itself.